 JULIA: How did you hear about Guide Dogs of America?

 MARY: I first heard about Guide dogs of America from my neighbor, who raised them for many years.
-This was a long time ago, so when I wanted a puppy but wanted to do something good for people that I circled back to Guide Dogs.
+This was a long time ago, so when I wanted a puppy but wanted to do something good for people, I circled back to Guide Dogs.

 JULIA: Why did you want to become a puppy raiser?